ideafold/ideafold.github.com/index.md

 ### Hobbies:

-- Collecting photos about scenic of islands and sea
+- Collecting photos about sceneries of islands and sea
 - Listening music
 - Do sports almost every day
 - more ...